 The tour begins at the Navy Memorial, 7th and Pennsylvania Ave NW, and is narrated by a licensed tour guide of the city of Washington, D.C.
 Your guide brings the history of these sites to life with their extensive knowledge and personalized attention.

-At the end of the tour, you’re given a ticket to tour the Museum of African American History and Culture.
+At the end of the tour, you’re given a free ticket to tour the Museum of African American History and Culture.

 - Frederick Douglass National Historic Site